ribesstefano/pongbot/README.md

 ## Overview

 This project includes the game of Pong running on a Digilent PYNQ-Z1 FPGA board.
-The player is challenged to play against a bot trained with Deep-Q Reinforcement Learning (DQL).
+The player is challenged to play against a bot trained with Deep-Q Reinforcement Learning (DQRL).

 ### Software/AI